 Remember that the closer the food is to its original form, the better it would be.
 This means looking at choices that have a few ingredients on the list and has not been processed.
 This also means that fruits, vegetables, fish, meat, and even eggs are great sources of protein and calories.
 There are basic things that your body needs to fuel your daily activities.
 You have to remember that eating more fruits and vegetables not only helps you manage body weight but reduces the risk of heart disease and even cancer.
 This is according to Center for Disease Control and Prevention.

 Quality will also equate to better food choices when you know how to use moderation throughout your meals.
-This does not only mean cutting down on food but where to make those cuts.
-Replacing carbonated drinks with water and junk food with fruits and other vegetables is the way to go.
+This does not only mean cutting down on food, but where to make those cuts.

 Check your plate